nodejs/node/doc/api/stream.md

     body += chunk;
   });

-  // the 'end' event indicates that the entire body has been received req.on('end', () => {
+  // The 'end' event indicates that the entire body has been received req.on('end', () => {
     try {
       const data = JSON.parse(body);